-- be familiar with this safeguarding policy and implement this consistently in the course of their work with children and young people - be aware of the role and identity of the designated safeguarding leads and deputies for the school - undertake referrals of child protection concerns to Children's Services in the absence of the designated safeguarding officer and be aware of the statutory assessments under Section 17 and Section 47 of the Children Act 1989 that they may contribute to
+- be familiar with this safeguarding policy and implement this consistently in the course of their work with children and young people - be aware of the role and identity of the designated safeguarding leads and deputies for the school - undertake referrals of child protection concerns to Children's Services in the absence of the designated safeguarding officer and be aware of the statutory assessments under Section 17 and Section 47 of the Children Act 1989 that they may contribute to - be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc. - be involved in the implementation of individual education programmes, early help assessments and plans, child in need plans and interagency child protection plans - be alert to signs and indicators of safeguarding concerns and possible abuse - record concerns and pass the record to the Designated Safeguarding Lead Cath Legg - recognise and respond to concerns about the behaviour of staff, students and volunteers which indicates they may pose a risk of harm to children following interagency procedures agreed by the LSCB - deal with a disclosure of abuse from a child in line with the guidance in Appendix Two - all staff will receive single agency foundation training at the point of induction.
+This will be regularly updated at a minimum of three-year intervals

-- be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc. - be involved in the implementation of individual education programmes, Early Help assessments and plans, Child in Need plans and interagency Child Protection plans - be alert to signs and indicators of safeguarding concerns and possible abuse - record concerns and pass the record to the Designated Safeguarding Lead, or a member of the Safeguarding Team - recognise and respond to concerns about the behaviour of staff, students and volunteers which indicates they may pose a risk of harm to children following interagency procedures agreed by the LSP - deal with a disclosure of abuse from a child in line with the guidance in Appendix Two - all staff will receive single agency foundation training at the point of induction this will be regularly updated at a minimum of three-year intervals - the designated safeguarding lead together with named deputies will undertake additional higher level training in order to ensure they have appropriate knowledge and skills to undertake the role and will utilise these training opportunities available from the LSP and other organisations as agreed by the governing body this training will be regularly updated at a minimum of two-yearly intervals - in addition to the above, all staff will receive annual safeguarding updates, which may include E-learning, circulation of information and guidance internally, staff meetings, inset training - the subject / topics for training and updates will take into consideration LSP priorities, local context, and needs of our pupils and identified training needs of staff.
+- the designated safeguarding lead together with named deputies will undertake additional higher level training in order to ensure they have appropriate knowledge and skills to undertake the role and will utilise these training opportunities available from the LSCB and other organisations as agreed by the governing body.
+This training will be regularly updated at a minimum of two-yearly intervals - in addition to the above, all staff will receive annual safeguarding updates, which may include E-learning, circulation of information and guidance internally, staff meetings, inset training - the subject / topics for training and updates will take into consideration LSCB priorities, local context and needs of pupils and identified training needs of staff

-7. Relay
+7. Operation Encompass

-At School, we are working in partnership with Luton Council and Bedfordshire Police to identify and provide appropriate support to pupils who have experienced domestic abuse in their household; nationally this scheme is called Operation Encompass and locally as Relay.
-In order to achieve this, Luton Council will share police information with the Nominated Relay SPOC of all domestic incidents where one of our pupils has been affected.
-On receipt of any information, the Nominated Relay SPOC will decide on the appropriate support the child requires, this could be silent or overt.
+At Bramingham Primary School, we are working in partnership with Luton Council and Bedfordshire Police to identify and provide appropriate support to pupils who have experienced domestic abuse in their household; nationally and locally, this scheme is called Operation Encompass.
+In order to achieve this, the police will share information with the Nominated Relay SPOC of all domestic incidents where one of the pupils in the school has been affected.
+On receipt of any information, the Nominated Relay SPOC will decide on the appropriate support the child requires.

-All information sharing and resulting actions will be undertaken in accordance with the 'LC Protocol for Domestic Abuse - Notifications to Schools'.
-We will record this information and store this information in accordance with the record keeping procedures outlined in this policy.
+All information sharing and resulting actions will be undertaken in accordance with the 'Operation Encompass guidance for schools'.
+The information will be recorded and stored it in accordance with the record keeping procedures outlined in this policy.